andrii2g/adc-linearity/docs/TEST_PLAN.md

 # Test and acceptance plan

-Use Rust's built-in test framework.
-No RNG or network.
-Numerical tests use hand-derived values plus interval invariants; generator-to-analyzer round trips alone are insufficient.
+The implemented suite uses Rust's built-in test framework with no RNG or network.
-Scaffold config tests exist.
-The implementation task must add the remaining tests.
+Numerical tests use hand-derived values plus interval invariants; generator-to-analyzer round trips are supplemental rather than the sole oracle.

 ## Frozen fixture matrix